Connect with others who understand.

 1. Use a Continuous Glucose Monitor

 Using a continuous glucose monitor (CGM) can help you better manage your blood glucose on a daily basis without the need for a blood test or finger stick.
-Whereas traditional blood tests provide snapshots of your blood glucose levels, a CGM stays under your skin for several days and gives you a continuous graph of your blood sugar levels at all times.
-A minute-by-minute representation of your trends can show you where adjustments may be needed.
-A CGM also records your blood sugar numbers so you don’t have to write them down.
+While traditional blood tests provide snapshots of your blood glucose levels, a CGM stays under your skin for 3 to 14 days and gives you a continuous graph of your blood sugar levels at all times.

 2. Try Apps To Help You Manage Your Numbers

 You can download an app onto your mobile devices to help you track your numbers.
-Knowing your blood glucose trends will help you and your health care team adjust your treatment to optimize your diabetes control.
+Knowing your blood glucose trends will help you and your healthcare team adjust your treatment to optimize your diabetes control.
 Some apps can also help you track other health goals, such as weight, water intake, and exercise.

 Traveling With Type 1 Diabetes